 Normally, our bodies carefully regulate glucose levels, making sure they don’t get too high or too low.
 But sometimes, as happens in people with diabetes, the body is unable to effectively control those levels.
 Hyperglycemia occurs when the level of blood glucose gets too high.

-Hyperglycemia can affect people of any age and can cause a range of symptoms, including excessive thirst, hunger, fatigue, and/or an urge to urinate more frequently than usual.
-If left untreated for a long period of time, it can lead to serious complications such as heart disease, eye damage, and kidney problems, among others.
+Hyperglycemia can affect people of any age and can cause a range of symptoms, including excessive thirst, hunger, fatigue, and/or an urge to urinate larger amounts than usual.
+If left untreated for a long period of time, it can lead to serious complications, such as eye damage, kidney problems, and heart disease, among others.
 Fortunately, treatments are available that can help prevent hyperglycemia and control blood-glucose levels.

 What is hyperglycemia?